pranayvasanth/ApexPlantes-Internship/Task -1 Foundation And Environment Setup.md

          1 Social engineering.
          2 wireless attacks.
          3 insider threats.

-These all common attack vectors, which are pathways attackers use to gain access to systems and data.
+             thways attackers use to gain access to systems and data.

 1. Social engineering: Attacks that rely on human psychology to manipulate individuals into making security mistakes or giving away sensitive information.